AU-Master-Thesis/thesis/sections/4-results/study-3.typ

 #todo[Isolted waypoint tracking vs path tracking for a single robot.
 Will show how much the robot deviates from the path.]

+The path adherence is shown in @t.path-adherence, where we can see how the tracking factor has lowered the path-deviation error across the board.

+#figure(
+  // tablec(

+  // )
+  [],
+  caption: [Path deviation error.]
+)<t.path-adherence>

 === Collaborative Global Planning <s.r.study-3.collaborative-global>
 #todo[Effect of tracking factor on ability to avoid each other]